awsdocs/amazon-eks-user-guide/doc_source/getting-started-eksctl.md

        amiFamily: WindowsServer2019FullContainer
    ```

-   Create your Amazon EKS cluster and Windows and Linux worker nodes with the following command\.
+   Create your Amazon EKS cluster and Windows and Linux nodes with the following command\.

    ```
    eksctl create cluster -f cluster-spec.yaml --install-vpc-controllers